SICTCCS/AnimalQuiz/Tutorial-Add-Animals.md

 ## Step 4: Updating the Website <br>
 ---
-- The way that the vet students access this game is through a website we made.
-The scratch projects are embeded into html through an iframe tag.
+- The way that the vet students access this game is through a website we made (through an html file).
+The scratch projects are embedded into html through an iframe tag.
 If that sounds like a lot, don't worry, its just a lot of copying and pasting.
 - Go to this github [Repo](https://github.com/SICTCCS/AnimalQuiz), this is where the website is being hosted.
-- Click the green "Code" button then you should have the option to copy the HTTPS url.
+- Click the green "Code" button then you should have the option to copy the HTTPS URL.
-- Copy it and clone the repo in your desired path in command line.Them open the folder in a IED (VS Code, Replit, etc.)
+- Copy it and clone the repo in your desired path in command line.
+Then open the folder in an IED (VS Code, Replit, etc.)
 ![ ](ImagesforMarkdown/codeimg.png)

 - These should be the files you are seeing.